marmelab/react-admin/docs/DataProviderList.md

 Thanks to the Data Provider architecture, react-admin supports a lot of API backends.
 Check the list below for open-source packages developed and maintained by the core team and developers from the react-admin community.

 If you can't find a Data Provider for your backend below, no worries!
-[Writing a Data Provider](./DataProvidderWriting.md) takes a couple hours, and won't prevent you from using react-admin.
+[Writing a Data Provider](./DataProviderWriting.md) takes a couple of hours, and won't prevent you from using react-admin.

 * **[AWS Amplify](https://docs.amplify.aws)**: [MrHertal/react-admin-amplify](https://github.com/MrHertal/react-admin-amplify)
 * **[Blitz-js](https://blitzjs.com/docs)**: [theapexlab/ra-data-blitz](https://github.com/theapexlab/ra-data-blitz)